George Mallory: Mallory and Irvine's last climb

-The following morning, 8 June, at 8 am, after spending the night alone at Camp V, Odell, again supporting Mallory and Irvine, commenced his ascent up to Camp VI and, on his way, intended to conduct a geological study.
+On 8 June at 8:00 a.m., after spending the night alone at Camp V, Odell, again supporting Mallory and Irvine, began his ascent to Camp VI and, on his way, intended to conduct a geological study.

+(As Odell ascended to Camp VI he found the first fossils on Everest in a limestone band at approximately 7772 m.)

 That same morning, Noel perched himself at "Eagle's Nest Point," where he directed the long lens of his motion picture camera towards the summit to film Mallory and Irvine.

-He had two assistant porters, peering through a telescope in turns, who saw nothing; 8 am arrived and went without sighting the mountaineers, and by 10 am, cloud and mist had enshrouded their view of the entire summit ridge.
-As Odell ascended to Camp VI, in a limestone band at approximately 7772 m, he discovered the first definite fossils on Everest.
-When he reached an elevation of about 7925 m, Odell climbed a small crag close to 30.48 m in height, and above him, as he reached its top at 12:50 pm, he witnessed a rapid clearing of the atmosphere and consequently saw the entire summit ridge and final peak of Everest revealed, and he sighted Mallory and Irvine on a prominent rock step on the ridge.
+He had two assistant porters peering through a telescope in turns but they saw nothing.

+8:00 a.m. came and went without sighting the mountaineers and by 10:00 a.m. clouds and mist had enshrouded their view of the entire summit ridge.

+When he reached an elevation of about 7925 m, Odell climbed a small crag and when he reached its top at 12:50 p.m., the air cleared to reveal the summit ridge and peak, where he saw Mallory and Irvine on a prominent rock step on the ridge.

 "At 12:50, just after I had emerged in a state of jubilation at finding the first definite fossils on Everest, there was a sudden clearing of the atmosphere, and the entire summit ridge and final peak of Everest were unveiled.
 My eyes became fixed on one tiny black spot, silhouetted on a small snow crest beneath a rock step in the ridge, and the black spot moved.
 Another black spot became apparent and moved up the snow to join the other on the crest.
 The first then approached the crest rock step and shortly emerged at the top.
 The second did likewise.
 Then the whole fascinating vision vanished, enveloped in cloud once more.
 There was but one explanation.
 It was Mallory and his companion, moving, as I could see even at that great distance, with considerable alacrity ...
 The place on the ridge mentioned is a prominent rock step at a very short distance from the base of the final pyramid."

-— —Noel Odell, support climber and last man to see Mallory and Irvine alive, 8 June 1924.
+— Noel Odell, support climber and last man to see Mallory and Irvine alive, 8 June 1924.
 This version of Odell's sighting appeared in the Aberdeen Press and Journal on 5 July 1924.